lugnitdgp/nitdgp_website/README.md

   - Alumni
   - Careers

-### Navbar
+### Navigation Bar

   - TEQIP
-  - Placement
+  - Training and Placement
   - Webmail
   - Student Login
   - Faculty Login

 ### Footer

-The footer will follow the format of the NIT Rourkela website
+The footer will follow the format of the NIT Rourkela website, with the following 'quick links':

 #### Quick Links